-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 });

-Whether or not using an ORM makes sense for you, will depend very much on what you are working on and with whom.
+Whether or not using an ORM makes sense for you will depend very much on what you’re working on and with whom.
 On the one hand, ORMS tend to make developers more productive, in part by abstracting away a large part of the SQL so that not everyone on the team needs to know how to write super efficient database specific queries.
-It is also easy to move to different database software, because you are developing to an abstraction.
+It’s also easy to move to different database software, because you’re developing to an abstraction.

 On the other hand however, it is possible to write some really messy and inefficient SQL as a result of not understanding how the ORM does what it does.
 Performance is also an issue in that it’s much easier to optimize queries that don’t have to go through the ORM.

-Whichever path you take is up to you, but if this is a decision you’re in the process of making, check out this Stack Overflow thread: Why should you use an ORM? as well as this post on SitePoint: 3 JavaScript ORMs You Might Not Know.
+Whichever path you take is up to you, but if this is a decision you’re in the process of making, check out this Stack Overflow thread: Why should you use an ORM?.
+Also check out this post on SitePoint: 3 JavaScript ORMs You Might Not Know.

 Conclusion

-In this tutorial, we’ve only scratched the surface of what the mysql client offers.
-For more detailed information, I would recommend reading the official documentation.
-There are other options too, such as node-mysql2 and node-mysql-libmysqlclient.
+In this tutorial, we’ve installed the mysql client for Node.js and configured it to connect to a database.
+We’ve also seen how to perform CRUD operations, work with prepared statements and escape user input to mitigate SQL injection attacks.
+And yet, we’ve only scratched the surface of what the mysql client offers.
+For more detailed information, I recommend reading the official documentation.

-Have you used any of these options for connecting to MySQL from Node.js?
-I would love hear them.
-Do let us know your thoughts, suggestions and corrections in the comments below!
+And please bear in mind that the mysql module is not the only show in town.
+There are other options too, such as the popular node-mysql2.